mhausenblas/zdd-lab/README.md

 ## Canary deployment

 The deployments discussed so far all allowed us to do rolling upgrades of a service without causing any downtimes.
 That is, at any point in time, clients of the `simpleservice` would be served with some version of the service.
-However, there is one drawback so far: clients of the service would potentially see different versions during the deployment in an uncontrolled manner until the point in time all new instances of the service would turn healthy.
+However, there is one drawback with the deployments so far: clients of the service will potentially see different versions during the deployment in an uncontrolled manner until the point in time all new instances of the service would turn healthy.

 In a more realistic setup one would use a load balancer in front of the service instances: on the one hand, this would more evenly distribute the load amongst the service instances and on the other hand it allows us to carry out more advanced ZDD such as the one we're discussing in the following: a [canary deployment](http://martinfowler.com/bliki/CanaryRelease.html).
 The basic idea behind it is to expose a small fraction of the clients, say, for example 10% to a new version of the service and once you're confident it works as expected you roll out the new version to all users.
 If you take this a step further, for example, by having multiple versions of the service you can do also A/B testing with it.

-We now have a look at a canary deployment with DC/OS: we want to have four instances serving version `0.9` of `simpleservice` and one instance serving version `1.0`.
+We now have a look at a canary deployment with DC/OS: we want to have 3 instances serving version `0.9` of `simpleservice` and 1 instance serving version `1.0`.
 In addition, we now expose the service to the outside world, that is, `simpleservice` should not only be available to clients within the DC/OS cluster but publicly available, from the wider Internet.
 So we aim to end up with the following situation:

     ASCII diagram